Purp1eW0lf/Blue-Team-Notes/README.md

 ### Scheduled Jobs
 Surprisingly, not many people know about [Scheduled Jobs](https://devblogs.microsoft.com/scripting/introduction-to-powershell-scheduled-jobs/).
 They're not anything too strange or different, they're just scheduled tasks that are specificially powershell.

+[I've written about a real life encounter I had during an incident](https://labs.jumpsec.com/powershell-jobs/), where the adversary had leveraged a PowerShell scheduled job to execute their malice at an oppertune time

 #### Find out what scheduled jobs are on the machine
 ```powershell